Topics of plans for the section "Knowledge"

 4. History and progress:

-a) the origin of faith in progress;
+a) the emergence of faith in progress;

 b) doubts about the inevitability of historical progress;